auraphp/Aura.Di/docs/lazy.md

 ## Lazy Array

 Sometimes you'll be working with code that expects an array of objects.
-If you want to have the objects within the array to be lazy you can use the `$di->lazyArray()` method.
+If you want the objects within the array to be lazy, you can use the `$di->lazyArray()` method.
 This will iterate through your array and resolve any lazy objects before returning the array.

 ```php
 $di->setters['Example']['addFoos'] = $di->lazyArray([